rackersteve/rackspace-how-to/content/cloud-servers/reset-a-server-password.md

 product_url: cloud-servers
 ---

-Controlling the passwords for your **root** Linux users or **Administrator** Windows users, is an important aspect of server management.
-These passwords can be reset through the [Cloud Control Panel](https://login.rackspace.com).
+Controlling the passwords for your **root** Linux&reg; users or **Administrator** Windows&reg; users is an important aspect of server management.
+You can reset these passwords through the [Cloud Control Panel](https://login.rackspace.com).

 ### Reset your server password